cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 fast cofactor clearing on any elliptic curve, in the case where the prime factorization of h and the number of points on the curve meet certain conditions.

+## Exceptional cases {#map-exceptions}

+Some maps described in this section have exceptional cases, i.e., values u = hash2base(alpha) on which the map is undefined.
+These cases must be handled carefully, especially for constant-time implementations.
+For each map below, we discuss exceptional cases and show how to handle such cases in constant time.

 ## Encodings for Weierstrass curves